the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 		This demo reads the status of a push button and toggles between powering one out of two LEDs.

-	This project is written in C, and was written in AtmelStudio 7 (Version 7.0.1417)
+	This project is written in C, and was written in Atmel Studio 7 (Version 7.0.1417)

-	This project uses the Arduino Uno R3, equiped with an Atmel ATmega328P
+	This project uses the Arduino Uno R3, equipped with an Atmel ATmega328P

 Contents:
-	A) Including This Code In Your AtmelStudio Project
+	A) Including This Code In Your Atmel Studio Project
 	B) Making Contributions to This Code
 	C) MIT LICENSE